Bluebikes Bike Share

 Why Use Bluebikes?

-Bluebikes provides you with an accessible, affordable, and sustainable transportation option for biking in Cambridge and around the Metro Boston area.
-Borrow a bike from a Bluebikes station near your home or work and drop it off at a different station near your destination.
-Bluebikes is a great way to be able to pedal to a lunch meeting, errand or shopping trip, or to visit friends and family without having to worry about storing or maintaining your own bike.
-Even if you own a bike, Bluebikes is a convenient option for when you are out and about or if you only want to use a bike for one part of your trip.
-Bluebikes has options that work for everyday users, single trips, and visitors.
+Bluebikes is an accessible, affordable, and sustainable transportation option for biking in Cambridge and around the Metro Boston area.
+You can borrow a bike from a Bluebikes station near your home or work and drop it off at a different station near your destination.
+Bluebikes is a great way to pedal to a lunch meeting, errand or shopping trip, or to visit friends and family without having to worry about storing or maintaining your own bike.

 How do I Become a Member?

 For information about the different membership options and how to join, click here.

-Bluebikes currently offers four types of discounted memberships:
+Bluebikes currently offers these types of discounted memberships: